PatriciusDPUtama/nous-db/README.md

 - React
 - TypeScript
 - Tailwind CSS
+- Vercel

 ## Data Source

-All game data are provided by:
+Game data is provided by the StarRailRes project:

 - https://github.com/Mar-7th/StarRailRes

-This project does not own any game assets or data used from Honkai: Star Rail.
+This project does not own any game data, artwork, or intellectual property related to Honkai: Star Rail.

 ## Installation